RiyaAgrawalRocks/AICommunity/README.md

-# BlogPostAICommunity
+# AICommunity
-Blog Post for the website of AI Community, IITB
+The website of AI Community, IITB